mading0817/ue5_blueprint_parser/readme.md

 ### 2. Stage Two: High-Fidelity AST Generation (Logic Parsing - Semantic Phase)

-- **Module**: `parser/analyzer.py`
+- **Module**: `parser/analyzer.py` (orchestrates the process) and `parser/processors.py` (contains specific handlers for each blueprint node type).
 - **Input**: The `BlueprintGraph` object from Stage One.
 - **Output**: A **structurally accurate Abstract Syntax Tree (AST)**.
 - **Responsibility**: This is the heart of the parser.
-It traverses the `BlueprintGraph` to produce an AST that is a direct logical equivalent of the blueprint's structure.
+The `analyzer` traverses the `BlueprintGraph`, dispatching to the appropriate handlers in `processors.py` to produce an AST that is a direct logical equivalent of the blueprint's structure.

 #### Key Architectural Features: